-But this is good news for egg receipts mothers that the child inherits her characteristics also.
+But is good news for egg receipts mothers that the child inherits her characteristics also.
 A research study conducted by Spanish researchers in 2015 concluded that maternal endometrial micro-RNAs act as transcriptomic modifiers of the pre-implantation embryo.

 The researchers in this study concentrated on a particular type of microRNA, which is known as hsa-miR-30d.
 They continued their research on mice to explore the functioning of this microRNA.
-The researchers reported that the womb lining released the hsa-miR-30d type of microRNA has taken up into the embryo before implantation.
+The researchers reported that the womb lining released the hsa-miR-30d type of microRNA that has been taken up into the embryo before implantation.

 The research team has also shown through this animal study that several genetic activities were turned up in mouse embryos by taking up the microRNA in comparison with those who hadn’t.